-- copper networks through which operators are providing xDSL services, which include ADSL, ADSL+, SDSL and VDSL/FTTC technologies.
-These services are differentiated with regard to the network segment covered by copper lines, the throughput of the access and whether the access allows for symmetrical download and upload speeds or not. - ADSL services are often provided over copper lines from the central office to the enduser premise.
+ADSL services are often provided over copper lines from the central office to the enduser premise.
 They provide asymmetrical speeds with more download than upload capacities, making it suitable mostly for residential uses.
-The maximum download speeds provided through ADSL lines are usually limited compared to other technologies (often below 20 Mbps). - VDSL/FTTC connections, however, rely on copper lines only from the street cabinet to the end-user's premise (covering usually between 500 and 1000 meters) with optical fibre deployed between the central office and the street cabinet.
+The maximum download speeds provided through ADSL lines are usually limited compared to other technologies (often below 20 Mbps).

+VDSL/FTTC connections, however, rely on copper lines only from the street cabinet to the end-user's premise (covering usually between 500 and 1 000 meters) with optical fibre deployed between the central office and the street cabinet.
 VDSL lines allow for higher speeds than ADSL lines.
-Such speed depends on the length of the copper terminating segment: the shorter the copper segment, the higher the speeds. - Finally, SDSL lines provide end-users with symmetrical upload and download speeds, which makes it particularly useful for business uses. - optical fibre networks through which some operators are providing FttX services, which include FttH, FttB and FttO services. - FttH (Fiber-to-the Home) services are the most common fibre-based services in Albania.
+Such speed depends on the length of the copper terminating segment: the shorter the copper segment, the higher the speeds.

+Finally, SDSL lines provide end-users with symmetrical upload and download speeds, which makes it particularly useful for business uses.

+• optical fibre networks through which some operators are providing FttX services, which include FttH, FttB and FttO services.

+FttH (Fiber-to-the Home) services are the most common fibre-based services in Albania.
 These services are provided over a full fibre access network (from the central office to the end-user's premise).
 There are often based on a GPON network architecture and use a mutualized (Point-to-Multipoint) fibre network to serve end-users.
 FttH services provide end-users with a throughput significantly higher than copper-based accesses.
-Currently in Albania, some operators are providing over 1 Gbps (and up to 2.5 Gpbs) connections over FttH. - FttB (Fiber-to-the-Building) connections are comparable to FttH, except that in-building wirings (the vertical network) are provided over copper. - Finally, FttO (Fiber-to-the Office) services are often provided over a full-fibre network for business users.
-In order to address the specific needs of business users (security, higher capacity needs, etc.), FttO services are often provided through a dedicated (Point-to-Point) network. - coaxial cable and Hybrid Fiber Coaxial (HFC) networks used to provide both Cable TV and internet access services.
-Different cable technologies include DOCSIS.X.20.
-Since the release of the DOCSIS 3.1 specification in 2013, it improved the capabilities of cable operators across Europe to exert competitive pressure within European telecommunication markets as it can provide over 1 Gbps throughput and it does require major investments to upgrade from previous specifications (DOCSIS 2 and DOCSIS 3.0)21.
+Currently in Albania, some operators are providing over 1 Gbps (and up to 2.5 Gpbs) connections over FttH.

+FttB (Fiber-to-the-Building) connections are comparable to FttH, except that in-building wirings (the vertical network) are provided over copper.

+Finally, FttO (Fiber-to-the Office) services are often provided over a full-fibre network for business users.
+In order to address the specific needs of business users (security, higher capacity needs, etc.), FttO services are often provided through a dedicated (Point-to-Point) network.

+coaxial cable and Hybrid Fiber Coaxial (HFC) networks used to provide both Cable TV and internet access services.
+Different cable technologies include DOCSIS.X.19.
+Since the release of the DOCSIS 3.1 specification in 2013, it improved the capabilities of cable operators across Europe to exert competitive pressure within European telecommunication markets as it can provide over 1 Gbps throughput and it does require major investments to upgrade from previous specifications (DOCSIS 2 and DOCSIS 3.0)20.
-20 DOCSIS stands for 'Data Over Cable Service Interface Specifications'.
-It is a globally recognised telecommunications standard which develops and provides for generations of specifications (DOCSIS 1.0, DOCSIS 1.1, DOCSIS 2.0, DOCSIS 3.0, DOCSIS 3.1, etc.).